Afterpay: Pandemic growth (2020)

-2021–present: Acquisition by Block, Inc.; other updates
+Acquisition by Block, Inc. (2021)

 By June 2021, Afterpay was available at nearly 100,000 merchants globally.
 It was estimated that the company's average customer in Australia was 33 years old and eight of ten customers were women.
 In August 2021, Afterpay and Block, Inc. (then named "Square, Inc."), announced that Afterpay would be acquired by Block.
 Square paid Afterpay AUD39 billion (US$29 billion) in stock for the acquisition.
 Afterpay said its underlying sales rose 90 per cent over the 2021 financial year, to A$21.1 billion and that the number of customers actively using the platform rose to 16.2 million, up from 9.9 million in June 2020.
 The lender operated in Australia, the U.S., Canada and New Zealand, as well as in the U.K., France, Italy and Spain as Clearpay by this time.
 It was also reported that Molnar and Eisen would lead Afterpay's merchant and consumer businesses inside Block.
 Shares of Afterpay, listed in Australia, closed higher after the acquisition news.
-According to Yahoo Finance in October 2021, Afterpay was among the top two most popular BNPL services in the U.S. In November 2021, Afterpay announced that they would launch BNPL for subscriptions, such as for gym memberships and entertainment subscriptions, to U.S. customers.
+According to Yahoo Finance in October 2021, Afterpay was among the top two most popular BNPL services in the U.S. In November 2021, Afterpay announced that it would launch BNPL for subscriptions, such as for gym memberships and entertainment subscriptions, to U.S. customers.

 On January 12, 2022, the Bank of Spain approved Block's takeover bid of Afterpay, marking the final hurdle in the acquisition merger.
 On January 19, 2022, Afterpay suspended trading of its shares on the ASX.
 On January 20, 2022, the merged entity trading as Block commenced trading on the ASX under the ticker SQ2.
 On January 31, 2022, Block completed the acquisition of Afterpay, officially making it a subsidiary.

 In 2023, Bank of America Securities identified Afterpay as the leading BNPL service in the U.S. and one of the top three BNPL services globally, both rankings based on monthly active users.

+Recent growth (2021–present)

 In February 2024, Axios reported that Afterpay contributed US$1.04 billion in revenue and US$755 million in gross profit to Block in 2023, while processing US$27.3 billion in payments.
 According to Radio New Zealand in July 2024, Afterpay reported having 24 million global customers as of December 2023 and stated that 95% of customer repayments were made on time during January–March 2024.
 In November 2024, City A.M. reported that Afterpay claimed a merchant base of 348,000 in five countries and that Molnar was promoted in August 2024 to become Block's "head of sales".